For middle and high school age youth (ages 12-18), suicide is the 2nd leading cause of death. *

 Over-all, suicide is the 2nd leading cause of death for our youth ages 10-24. *

 (*2015 CDC WISQARS)

-In ages 10-14, we have seen an alarming 128% increase in suicides since 1980, making it the third leading cause of death for that age group.
+In ages 10-14, we have seen an alarming increase of more than 150% in suicides since 1981 , making it the third leading cause of death for that age group.

 More teenagers and young adults die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease, COMBINED.

 Each day in our nation, there are an average of over 5,240 attempts by young people grades 7-12.

 Four out of Five teens who attempt suicide have given clear warning signs.

 The Youth Risk Behavioral Surveillance System (YRBS) is a survey, conducted by the Centers for Disease Control and Prevention, that includes national, state, and local school-based representative samples of 9th through 12th grade students.
 The purpose is to monitor priority health risk behaviors that contribute to the leading causes of death, disability, and social problems among youth in the United States.
 The surveys are conducted every two years to determine the prevalence of these health risk behaviors.
 Behaviors that contribute to unhealthy lifestyles and those that indicate possible depression and/or suicidal ideation are included.
 Click here to see the full report.